chibayuki/Com/README_1033.md

 > Scheme of substitution of control.

 ## Public Class
+#### Com.AffineTransformation
+> Containing one or a sequence of affine transformation, supporting complex affine transformations.
 #### Com.BitSet
 > Managing set of bits (up to 2146434944 bits) and providing basic bit operations.
 #### Com.Matrix